 I settled into a cafe across the road with a cup of tea and a local paper while I waited.
 I was surprised when the first man that I had spotted came out and walked down the road without seeming to take any notice of his surroundings.

 I stood up and as nonchalantly wandered in the same direction, just observing the surrounding rather than eying my guide.
-I was aware that I had company as well, that 'eyes on my back' feeling that you get when someone is watching you.
+I was soon aware that I had company as well, that 'eyes on my back' feeling that you get when someone is watching you.
 A pause and glance around caught one of the Kaos agents dodging behind a sign.

 'They spotted me,' I thought, 'Best I keep away from alleys.'